Ecotrust/madrona/docs/tutorial_create.rst

 2. Create a view to handle the creation of text files for one or more features.
 Open ``example/views.py`` and add the following function::

     def aoi_text(request, instances):
-        header = "Name, Description, Acres"
+        text = "Name, Description, Acres\n"
-        lines = ["%s, %s, %f" % (f.name, f.description, f.acres) for f in instances]
+        for f in instances:
-        text = "%s\n%s" % (header, '\n'.join(lines)
+            text += "%s, %s, %f\n" % (f.name, f.description, f.acres)
         return HttpResponse(text)

 Now restart the application, clear the cache and you should see ``Text File`` as an option in the download menu.

-.. note:: There are many :ref:`default links<default_links>` provided by madrona - just think of all the work you'd have to do to a) manually create the views and urls to handle them and b) tweak the javascript and html to handle all of those views.
+.. note:: There are many :ref:`default links <default_links>` provided by madrona - just think of all the work you'd have to do to a) manually create the views and urls to handle them and b) tweak the javascript and html to handle all of those views.
 Madrona just does it for you... nice, huh!

 For more information about extending the API through links and views, consult the :ref:`Features documentation <feature_links>`